tomvin6/author-identification/src/baseline_classifiers/README.md

 * --preprocess=<True/False>
 * --output_path=<path to save output file in case there are any>

-to train all relevant models:
+to train all relevant models (according to 50 authors data splitted to sentences):
 ```
 python xgboost_stacked_model.py --preprocess=False --train=True
 ```
-trained model files will be under src/baseline_classifiers/xgboost_stacked_sub_mod_dumps
+trained model files will be outputed to derectory src/baseline_classifiers/xgboost_stacked_sub_mod_dumps

+performance:
+* log-loss = 0.76
+* Accuracy = 0.795

 to classify data according to pre-trained models:
 ```